niebert/JavascriptClassCreator/README.md

 An Extensible Software Environment for Improvement and Adaptation (ESEIA) is a web-based tool, that allows novice developers to tweak software without digging very deep into libraries and code of the project.

 The objectiv of an ESEIA approach is, that large groups of people are able to modify a software according to their needs.
 An ESEIA tool like ___JavascriptClassCreator___ exports the code in a certain programming languages or syntax (here HTML and Javascript), so that also deep alterations are still possible and these improvement can be added to the templates for code generation.
 The structure alterations of software done be programmers with less time or knowledge in the programming language, can be exported with the new templates.
 So structural rough alterations and improvements in the logic can be exported with the improvement ESEIA templates.
-This concept is well-known for Content Management Systema like Typo3, Joomla at. al., where LAYOUT and CONTENT are separated working levels.
+This concept is well-known for Content Management Systems like Typo3, Joomla at. al., where LAYOUT and CONTENT are separated working levels.
 On technical level CSS does that for HTML layout.
 JavascriptClassCreator is a ESEIA prototype to extend this principle on the software development level, placed in between UML and grass roots programming of functions, classes, data structures, ...

 The vision for certain OpenSource projects is, that a software release *X1* has a ESEIA tool as well, that allow quick and simple alterations *X1* into *X2*.